 Why this should be a concern to the Chinese when some of their urban centres are so polluted that smoke and fog merge to make seeing further than a few feet impossible is anyone’s guess, but apparently the introduction of too many cars which do not spew out the dark and dirty by-products of petrol through their exhaust pipes is causing some concern.

-The suspension of permits is also likely to thwart the ambitions of Chinese tech entrepreneurs who may be looking to compete with the likes of Tesla, now the world’s fourth-largest car company even though it only started production a few years ago.
+The suspension of permits is also likely to thwart the ambitions of Chinese tech entrepreneurs who may be looking to compete with the likes of Tesla, now the world’s fourth-largest car company by revenue even though it only started production a few years ago.

 China’s car market is the largest in the world, according to a list put together by Focus2Move.com, which estimates that the country accounted for more than 30 per cent of global sales in the light vehicle category.